trailofbits/algo/README.md

 [![Twitter](https://img.shields.io/twitter/url/https/twitter.com/fold_left.svg?style=social&label=Follow%20%40AlgoVPN)](https://twitter.com/AlgoVPN)
 [![TravisCI Status](https://api.travis-ci.org/trailofbits/algo.svg?branch=master)](https://travis-ci.org/trailofbits/algo)

-Algo VPN is a set of Ansible scripts that simplify the setup of a personal Wireguard and IPSEC VPN.
+Algo VPN is a set of Ansible scripts that simplify the setup of a personal WireGuard and IPsec VPN.
 It uses the most secure defaults available and works with common cloud providers.
 See our [release announcement](https://blog.trailofbits.com/2016/12/12/meet-algo-the-vpn-that-works/) for more information.

 ## Features

-* Supports only IKEv2 with strong crypto (AES-GCM, SHA2, and P-256) and [WireGuard](https://www.wireguard.com/)
+* Supports only IKEv2 with strong crypto (AES-GCM, SHA2, and P-256) for iOS, macOS, and Linux
+* Supports [WireGuard](https://www.wireguard.com/) for all of the above, in addition to Android and Windows 10
+* Generates .conf files and QR codes for iOS, macOS, Android, and Windows WireGuard clients
-* Generates Apple profiles to auto-configure iOS and macOS devices
+* Generates Apple profiles to auto-configure iOS and macOS devices for IPsec - no client software required
 * Includes a helper script to add and remove users
 * Blocks ads with a local DNS resolver (optional)
 * Sets up limited SSH users for tunneling traffic (optional)